 Compression Stuff Sack: Used to shrink your sleeping bag into the smallest size possible.

-Weight: 2-4 oz / 56 - 110 grams Materials: SilNylon, eVent, or similar
+Weight: 2-4 oz / 56 - 110 grams

+• Materials: SilNylon, eVent, or similar

-Sleeping Pad: (R) You will likely camp on both snow and dirt during this course.
+Sleeping Pad: (R) You will be camping on either snow and dirt during this course.
 Bringing two pads is recommended-- preferably a lightweight inflatable pad and a closed cell foam pad.
 If bringing only one pad, look for one with an insulating "R-value" of approximately 4.
 Please bring a patch kit for inflatable pads.

-• Weight: 8-20 oz / 225 - 565 grams

-Example: Thermarest Prolite 4
+Weight: 8-20 oz / 225 - 565 grams Example: Thermarest Prolite 4

 Internal Frame Pack: (R) 65-85 Liters is ideal.
+In early season, larger pack (up to 85L) may be brought so that more clothing can be carried.
 It should be comfortable for carrying loads up to 50lbs.
 Make sure it will hold all of your personal equipment with room to spare for your share of the group equipment that will be divided during your course.

-Weight: 3.0 - 6.5lbs / 1.6 - 2.9 kg
+• Weight: 3.0 - 6.5lbs / 1.6 - 2.9 kg